farblos/wpg2dk/README.md

-To continue our above example, we would execute ExifTool as follows to merge all attributes from the intermediate XMP files without cleaning up any existing attributes:
+To continue our above example, we would execute ExifTool as follows to merge all attributes from the intermediate XMP files without cleaning up any existing attributes (which is probably not advisable!):

     exiftool -if '-f "$directory/$filename.wpg2dk.xmp"' \
              -tagsFromFile '%d%F.wpg2dk.xmp'            \